melissamullen/my-knowledge-base-gpt/README.md

 Given the extreme sensitivity of that data, on top of all the intimate details the app will collect about the lives of users, security and privacy considerations will be paramount during development.

-## Example Messages to Your Knowledge Base
+## Example Messages to the Knowledge Base
 The user can add background data to their knowledge base, filling it in on their past, the people in their lives, their job, etc., at a rate they feel comfortable with.
 The app could gradually learn about them over time.
 Alternatively, the user could ask the app to ask questions that will help it better understand the user's life up to this point.
 This is the suggested approach in order optimize and expedate its utility.
 Here are some examples of messages one might send to the bot.

 - Here's a picture [or link to] of an article in the newspaper I just read